Cancel anytime

 Goal

-To track changes, whether positive or negative, in the level of the DBIQ Diversified Agriculture Index Excess Return.
+The fund seeks to track changes, whether positive or negative, in the level of the DBIQ Diversified Agriculture Index Excess Returnu2122 plus the interest income from money market investments.

 Investment Approach and Strategy

-Composition The ETF primarily holds futures contracts on agricultural commodities such as corn, soybeans, wheat, and sugar.
+Composition The ETF primarily holds futures contracts on agricultural commodities such as corn, soybeans, wheat, sugar, and livestock.

 Market Position